jaredfolkins/badactor/README.md

 # Design

-- observer pattern
 - speed (subsecond response underload and submillisecond with standard operations)
 - no external dependencies
-- concurrent, non blocking, self governed workers
-- 100% code coverage and thorough tests
+- solid code coverage and thorough tests
 - accessable to multiple systems across the internet using an HTTP API (TODO)

 # Does It Scale?